-Program Open Close

-Under 3, Infant and Toddler and 3 to 5 8:00 am 6:00 pm
+Program Open Close Under 3, Infant and Toddler and 3 to 5 Programs 8:00 am 6:00 pm

-Programs 0.00 aiii 0.00 pm

 Limit your use of care to less than 9 hours per day.
 This is in the best interest of young children as care over 9 hours makes for a very long, mentally and physically stimulating day.
 Also, the 9-hour day aligns with our staffing schedules.